parthvekariya05/parthvekariya05/README.md

  </h4>
 👨‍💻 About Me

-I'm a **Full Stack Developer** with expertise in the **MERN Stack** and **Flutter**.
+I'm a **Full Stack Developer** with expertise in the **MERN Stack** and **.Net Core**.
 I enjoy building robust web applications and modern mobile experiences.
 I'm passionate about clean code, scalability, and learning the latest technologies

 - 🔭 I’m currently working on MERN & Flutter projects.
 - 🌱 I’m currently learning advanced backend architecture and microservices.
 - 💬 Ask me about **React.js**, **Flutter**, or **Node.js**.
-- 👨‍💻 All of my projects are available at [DaveJay70](https://github.com/DaveJay70)
+- 👨‍💻 All of my projects are available at [parthvekariya05](https://github.com/parthvekariya05)
 - ⚡ Fun fact: I enjoy reverse engineering UIs for learning!

 ---